julianlam/feps/fep/3b86/fep-3b86.md

 There is another good description of this issue [OAuth 2.0 Security Best Current Practice § 4.11.
 Open Redirection](https://www.ietf.org/archive/id/draft-ietf-oauth-security-topics-27.html#name-open-redirection)

+### 6.3 Malicious Template Strings
+When generating redirect URLs from Activity Intent template strings, remote clients MUST apply the following validations to the generated URL before allowing users to use that Activity Intent.

+If the generated URL fails any of the tests below, the client MUST erase the result and treat the result as if no template URL was provided for that Activity Intent.
+This prevents malicious servers from accessing data on the user's local machine or local network.

+#### 6.3.1.
+HTTPS Only
+URLs MUST use HTTPS protocol, i.e. URLs MUST begin with the string `https://`.
+All other protocols MUST be rejected.

+If a URL fails any of this test, the client MUST treat it as if no template URL was provided by the server.
+This prevents a malicious server from using Activity Intents to execute code (via a `javascript:` protocol), access data from the user's local machine (via the `file://` protocol), an unsecured device (via the `http://` protocol), or another unexpected resource.

+#### 6.3.2.
+Public Network Only
+URLs MUST point to a public-facing server location, i.e. URLs MUST NOT allow local network addresses.
+This includes private IPv4 network addresses, private IPv6 network addresses, loopback addresses, localhost, and \*local domains.

+If a URL fails this test, the client MUST treat it as if no template URL was provided by the server.
+This prevents malicious home servers from using Activity Intents to access data on a user's local machine (via `localhost` and loopback addresses) or using the user as a proxy into their local network (via  `192.168.X.X` and similar local network addresses).

 ## 7.0.
 Remote Servers: The Rest of the Equation
 This FEP provides the prerequisite information required for a "Home Server" publish Activity Intents for its Actors.
 It does not specify how "Remote Servers" will use this information - i.e., how they implement "share" and "like" buttons in their content.